 Austin has been a successful pastor for 26 years.

-In 1986, Austin married Beth Hammond, an elementary school teacher at the time.
-Beth is now an instructor and assessment coordinator at the university level.
-Austin and Beth have two daughters, Bobbie Ann and Mary Beth.
 Austin is the author of Healing a Hurting Church - A Manual for the First Year of Ministry.
 In addition to his position as pastor of Christ United Fellowship, Austin is a member of Rotary International, DeLand, and has served as a volunteer chaplain at Florida Hospital – Fish Memorial.
 He also served as a member of the Four Towns Ministerial Association and the board of Habitat for Humanity.
 Austin's pastoral ministry has been characterized by Christ-centered preaching, Biblically-based educational programming and teaching, compassionate pastoral care, a good sense of humor, and a passionate love for Jesus and His Church.
 His hobbies include fishing and golfing.